Thursday, April 18, 2019

 "(Becker) is the most important social scientist in the past 50 years (NY Times, 5/5/14)

-1) What we know
+1) What we know - The very obvious

 The deterrent effect of severe sanctions and severe negative incentives has never been negated and cannot be.
 Execution is the most severe sanction and one of the most severe negative incentives.

 The evidence that some are deterred is overwhelming (1).
-The evidence that none are deterred is non existent (1).
+The evidence that none are deterred is non-existent (1).

 We have undisputed evidence that some have confirmed they were deterred from committing murders because of the threat of the death penalty/executions (1).
 This is known as individual deterrence.
 By fact and reason, individual deterrence cannot exist without general deterrence or, more precisely, there will be many more cases of individual deterrence that we do not know of.